jonhue/plaain/README.md

 2. Create the subfolders `Movies` and `Shows`
 3. Within `Movies`, create a folder for every movie you want to add to Plaain with the movies title as its name.
 4. Within `Shows`, create a folder for each TV show you intend to add to Plaain with the shows title as its name.
 Then create a subfolder for each season (use the season number as name, e.g. `1`).
 Yet one level deeper, create a subfolder for each episode (use the episode number as name).
 5. Within every folder for a watchable item (movie/episode), add your source files.
 Allowed file types for videos are `mp4`, `m4v`, `kmv` and `webm`.
 The only allowed file type for subtitles is `vtt`.
-You can name your files however you like.
 You'll later be able to switch between the uploaded video sources and subtitles by filename.

 A file structure could look like this: